mgaur10/appmod-temp/README.md

 ### 3. Deploy the infrastructure using Terraform

 You will need to configure your preferred Organization ID, Billing Account ID, and end user account name.
-You may configuration your end user (login) account for this purpose.
+You may configure your end user (login) account for this purpose.

 To find your Organization ID, you may use the Cloud Console to open the project selector and copy your Organization ID:

 <img alt="Organization ID in GUI" src="https://github.com/mgaur10/appmod-temp/assets/38972/f729e791-5777-4614-85e2-2b5e38fe2c3c" width="600"/>

-To find you Billing Account ID, you may use the Cloud Console to navigate to the "Billing Acccounts" page and copy your Billing ID:
+To find your Billing Account ID, you may use the Cloud Console to navigate to the "Billing Acccounts" page and copy your Billing ID:

 <img alt="Billing ID in GUI" src="https://github.com/mgaur10/appmod-temp/assets/38972/df294c6b-ab98-4056-b492-7c5bc10dd2f9" width="600"/>